chandana-21/coa-project/README.md

 # Project Title

 **FORMAT OF INSTRUCTION**
-Each instruction may include four fields:a label,an operation,an operand and a comment.
+Each instruction may include four fields: a label, an operation, an operand and a comment.
 Format of instruction:

 `<label> ~ <opcode> <operand> ; <comment>`